 Why can't this technology solution be hacked or cloned or breached?

 RIDDLE&CODE’s crypto chips offer the ultimate security: the private key in the chip is stored 'off the bus' and cannot be extracted or cloned.
 The private keys are kept truly private, unknown to anyone, including RIDDLE&CODE.
 Since the chip and its private key cannot be duplicated or transferred to another device without destroying its smart capabilities, the network cannot be compromised by adding a copy of the device.
-The only thing that can happen is that a device is destroyed by brute force, but this will initiate a distress message to the network with information regarding the incident.
-Even in event of chip destruction, data that has been sent by the chip when intact is not lost since it is permanently stored on the blockchain.
+The only thing that can happen is that the device is destroyed by a brute force, however, this would initiate a distress message to the network sending information regarding the incident.
+Even if the chip is destroyed, data that has been sent by the chip, when intact, is not lost as it is permanently stored on the blockchain.

-How does a crypto chip (Half Bean, Full Bean, Armulino or Smart Tag) get attached to a devise or an object?
+How does a crypto chip (Half Bean, Full Bean, Armulino or Smart Tag) get attached to a device or an object?

 For new products, the pre-produced and personalized chips or tags are embedded or added at the factory.
 For devices that are already ‘out’, our crypto module can be added with a microcontroller unit (MCU).
 All other ‘offline’ devices can be connected with an adhesive smart tag.